SakilTT/techterminus-next-master/README.md

-# Camburg Website in ReactJs + NextJs + TailWind CSS
+# TechTerminus Website in ReactJs + NextJs + TailWind CSS

 You can run locally in development mode with live reload: